-A: Sugru is not classified as toxic, but it’s not food safe either, so it shouldn’t be used in contact with food or drink.
+A: Sugru is not classified as toxic, but it has not been tested for food safety, so it shouldn’t be used in contact with food or drink.
 Also, please resist the urge to eat it (or feed it to your pets).

-Q: I’m allergic to latex – is Sugru Mouldable Glue latex-free?
+Q: I’m allergic to latex – is Sugru latex-free?

 Q: Is Sugru electrically insulating?

-Yes, as a silicone, Sugru has high insulation properties (please refer to our technical data sheet as needed), however, we recommend that you be very careful with electricity.
-Always err on the side of caution and stick to small consumer electronics’ repairs below 24 volts, 24 watts or 1 amp.
+A: Yes, as a silicone, Sugru has high insulation properties.
+However, we recommend that you be very careful with electricity.
+Always err on the side of caution and stick to small consumer electronics' repairs, low current and below 24 volts.

 Q: What are the limits of Sugru for hanging and mounting things on the wall?

-A 5g single-use pack of Sugru can hang up to 2kg.
+A: A 3.5g single-use pack of Sugru can hang up to 2kg/4.4lb.
 Make sure the surfaces you’re working with are not included on the ‘what does Sugru not stick to?’ list.
 Always ensure the surfaces are clean and dry and that your hands are clean and dry too.

-In general, there are three things always recommend in our how-to instructions for hanging and mounting:
+In general, there are three things we always recommend in our how-to instructions for hanging and mounting:

 Take care while mounting heavy things to painted walls, although the Sugru may be strong enough, sometimes the paint may fail.

-Use tape to hold the weight of the object you’re mounting for 24hrs while the Sugru cures
+Use tape to hold the weight of the object you’re mounting for 12–24hrs while the Sugru sets.

-Q: Is there anything else I should know to stay safe while using Sugru Mouldable Glue?
+Q: Is there anything else I should know to stay safe while using Sugru?

-Use your common sense.
+A: Use your common sense.
 Millions of people around the world are using Sugru successfully and safely.
-As a community, we’ve now fixed more than 14 million things.
-However, as with any material or adhesive, sometimes people do silly things with it.
-The uses you may see on the Internet are not all recommended as conditions of use, and are beyond our control.
+As a community, we’ve now fixed more than 20 million things.
+However, as with any material or adhesive, sometimes people don't use Sugru sensibly.
+The uses you may see on the Internet are not all recommended as conditions of use and are beyond our control.

 Use your own judgement as to whether Sugru is the right solution for your specific fix or project, or if you’d prefer, just get in touch with us to check at [email protected]